COVID-19 pandemic in Minnesota: April 28

 Tim Walz on Tuesday said he is planning to have a more loosening of restrictions, such as increasing the limitation of the capacity of bars, restaurants and other public spaces.
 About 56% of Minnesota residents have taken at least one dose, which increased by 2% within two weeks.
 A sad news: A first grader in southwestern Minnesota died Sunday because of COVID-19 complications.
 Meanwhile, more than 56,000 kids have been tested positive since the pandemic started.

 May 2021

 May 28

 The government has announced that capacity restrictions on bars and restaurants will be lifted.
 Daily COVID-19 cases are also dropping to very low rates.
 Active cases have decreased 75% from a high of 20,000 in April.
 Hospitalization rates are also going down and are reaching a low point since March.
 At this point, more than 2.8 million people in Minnesota who are 16 or older have at least one dose of some sort of vaccine.

 May 30

 At this point, Minnesota has an average rate of less than 400 daily COVID cases.
 This is lowest it has been in 11 months.
 The COVID test positivity rate is also at its lowest point (barely over 2%) since the beginning of the pandemic.
-The vaccine rate is decrease to only an average of 23,000 daily administered shots, a low since January.
+The vaccine rate is decreased to only an average of 23,000 daily administered shots, a low since January.